Jadael/TMT/RhythML.md

 Importantly, RhythML itself has no concept of "time" or "duration", only "steps in a sequence".
 It's up to you to decide how to clock or otherwise move through a sequence to actually "play" it, and what each "step" means in the context of the music- is it going to be clocked on 8th notes?
 Whole notes?
 Bars?
 None of the above because you're doing some modular mad science?

-It's often useful to have one sequence for each musical "layer of absraction", so they can be sequenced and timed independantly based on the overall need of the music or the patch, and kept in sync using traditional timing methods such as a master clock and clock dividers.
+It's often useful to have one sequence for each musical "layer of abstraction", so they can be sequenced and timed independantly based on the overall need of the music or the patch, and kept in sync using traditional timing methods such as a master clock and clock dividers.
 RhythML makes working with multiple clock speeds easy because RhythML sequences can be any arbitrary length; just add or remove rows.

 You might step one sequence once per bar, for the chord progression, then you might clock a drum loop in another sequence on 16th notes.